jjchern/melig/README.md

 *Note*: The children dataset, `melig::ch0015`, has

 -   a `type` variable that separates Medicaid and CHIP programs, and
--   an `age` variable that indicates specific age groups.
+-   an `agegrp` variable that indicates specific age groups.

 Because the age information for the CHIP programs (`type == CHIP`) is not available from the source data, I assign a value of "0-18" to the corresponding `age` variable, though some states' CHIP programs don't cover all children under age 19 in some years.